CLOSE

 What some industry analysts are predicting is a prolonged manufacturing cycle.
 As Justin Lahart from the Wall Street Journal notes, “The boosts to production that inventory swings bring about are real.
 Many manufacturers might be aiming to hold higher inventories in case disruptions hit again.”5

 Many of our clients are seeing unparalleled levels of demand exceeding historic records.
 What’s also encouraging is that it is coming from a wide range of industries, ranging from consumer-packaged goods, medical devices, managed services, learning materials, and even book publishing.
-As consumer spending habits have changed and expectations of “I want it now” are more prevalent, traditional business systems built in the approach of a form representing data input do not provide the needed insight, responsiveness, or flexibility.
+As consumer spending habits have changed and expectations of “I want it now” are more prevalent, traditional business systems built with a forms instead of a data input approach do not provide the needed insight, responsiveness, or flexibility.
 The ability to dynamically adjust forecasts, pivot to changing demand, shift or increase production schedules, understand complete costing structures in bills of material, and providing customers accurate fulfillment dates highlights, even more, the need to have modern business applications.

 In other words, the time a business takes from analysis to action is a competitive advantage.
 The faster you can analyze, model, and forecast the more forward-thinking clients will capitalize on market shifts ahead of competitors realizing opportunity before it becomes an industry average.